The Monthly Time Audit: The 60-Minute Ritual That Reclaims 8–12 Hours of Founder Capacity Every Week

 Operators without monthly audits:

-The math is brutal.
-Monthly detection recovers 300-400 hours annually compared to waiting until you’re maxed out.
+The math is brutal: monthly detection recovers 300–400 hours a year compared to waiting until you’re maxed out and only reacting once you already feel underwater.

-A consultant at $71K/month skipped time audits for 14 months.
-“Too busy to track.”
+A consultant at $71K/month skipped time audits for 14 months because he was “too busy to track.”

 When we finally ran the audit: